JFeuchter/fe-assigment/README.md

 ### Querying the mock database
   Product list can be retrieved from http://localhost:5000/products, in order to be able to provide pagination, the following params can be used: `_page` and `_limit`, for example `http://localhost:5000/products?_page=1&_limit=10`

+### Notes
+  - Follow the wireframes closely, but provide your own styling
+  - Comment your code as much as possible
+  - Do not use third party libraries, everything should be covered with browser standard methods
+  - Use semantic HTML